SMH Long Put Strategy

 SMH (VanEck Semiconductor ETF), in the Financial Services sector, (Asset Management industry), listed on NASDAQ.

-VanEck Semiconductor ETF (SMH) seeks to replicate as closely as possible, before fees and expenses, the price and yield performance of the MVIS US Listed Semiconductor 25 Index (MVSMHTR), which is intended to track the overall performance of companies involved in semiconductor production and equipment.
+The VanEck Semiconductor ETF (SMH) strives to mirror, as closely as feasible, the price and yield performance of the MVIS US Listed Semiconductor 25 Index (MVSMHTR), prior to the assessment of any fees or expenses.
+This underlying index is designed to reflect the comprehensive performance of businesses engaged in the manufacturing of semiconductors and related equipment.

 What is a long put on SMH?